 Epsom salt is available at most drug and grocery stores- if you are shopping for Epsom salt in person, look for the manufacturing date and try to get a recently made package.

 You can also buy Epsom salt online.
-Below you can check out our favorite brand of Epsom salt, Epsoak.
+Below you can check out our favorite brand, Epsoak.

 Epsom salt comes in different grades, which designate some types for daily personal use while others are for agricultural use.
 As for personal use, Epsom salt must meet FDA requirements.
 As an additional measure of protection, make sure to shop for Epsom salt that has a visible USP label.